thenewobjective/thenewobjective.github.io/_posts/requirements-engineering/2019-01-15-leaky-abstractions-are-just-bad-abstractions.md

 ## The Appropriate Abstraction

+> The purpose of abstraction is not to be vague,
+> but to create a new semantic level in which one can be absolutely precise
+> <cite><a href="https://en.wikipedia.org/wiki/Edsger_W._Dijkstra" target="_blank">Edsger Dijkstra</a></cite>

-The purpose of abstraction is to hide unnecessary details allowing one to focus on those relevant to your [domain](https://en.wikipedia.org/wiki/Domain_of_discourse).
+The goal is to hide unnecessary details allowing one to focus on those relevant to your [domain](https://en.wikipedia.org/wiki/Domain_of_discourse).
 If you create an abstraction that excludes a necessary detail then you've created a "leaky abstraction" in the spirit of what Spolsky claims (even though his examples are debatable).

 An example of the right level of abstraction can be thought of by analogy with a geographic map.
 A map is an abstraction of the territory it represents.
 If the physical map of the United States was the same